MarcCruzs/NSFREU2022-Mobility-Scooter/README.md

 Issues that prevailed in the project that were not resolved as they were deemed just minor inconveniences.
 Problems stated here are fixable issues that can help make different stages in the project faster.
-I recommend looking over the issues to see if there is spare time to fix any of the problems
+I recommend looking over the issues to see if there is spare time to fix any of the issues. **NOTE** Be sure to check the end of this README.md file as it describes some failed attempts that can be avoided or refined upon.
 - [ ] _**Gimbal needs stiffer extender:**_\
 Gimbal may need stiffer extender as while doing data collection, it lowers if the driver is a bit rougher, so a permanent issue is needed.
 We (SUM 2022 peeps) used chopsticks